 As a commercial property owner, you want your space to stand out in the neighborhood.
 A great landscape takes hard work and time.
-However, there are times when a few landscaping issues can get away from you.
+However, there are times when a few common commercial building landscaping issues can get away from you.
 Like most property managers, you are busy with other matters.
 You have to wear many hats to keep the property running efficiently.
 Unfortunately, landscaping can fall to the bottom of the to-do list.

 After a while, these small issues can lead to more significant problems.
 Your irrigation system could turn on at the wrong times.
 Tree branches might hang over public spaces and snag pedestrians.
 You could have unexpected puddles on your property after heavy rains.
-While these problems might seem significant, they can be easily fixed with the help of a professional landscaping company.
+While these problems might seem significant, they can be easily fixed with the help of a professional commercial building landscaping company.
 Here is a look at the most common landscaping issues seen on a typical commercial property.

 Drainage issues are common problems in any type of landscape.
 You need water to keep your plants and lawn healthy, but there should be proper drainage to stop water from pooling around your property.
 While drainage might not seem like a huge problem, it is not something that you should ignore.
 If your shoes are squishing throughout your outdoor spaces, you need to address your drainage issues.

 For the most part, the issue is related to faulty downspouts.
 These gutters can drain on your walkways and create issues.
 If you don’t handle these problems before winter, that extra water will drip on the sidewalk and cause an icy surface.
 In turn, that is a serious slip and fall hazard for your customers, tenants, or employees.